delian7/inf124-irc/README.md

 Agents must log in before any clients connect!!!!

-:s saves on both the client and agent sides.
+":s" saves on both the client and agent sides.

-ctrl + C to kill the server.
+"ctrl + C" to kill the server.
 This will then kill the clients and agents.

+If you're running your own server instance... please make sure to either:

+	-run localhost
+	-change the hardcoded IP address in both agent and client